-The Stanford Federalist Society is the Law School’s chapter of the Federalist Society for Law & Public Policy Studies, a nationwide organization of conservative and libertarian law students, attorneys, professors, judges, and government officials interested in the current state of the legal order.
-The society is founded on the principles that the state exists to preserve freedom, that the separation of governmental powers is central to our Constitution, and that it is emphatically the province and duty of the judiciary to say what the law is, not what it should be.
-The society seeks both to promote awareness of these principles and to further their application through its activities.
-To accomplish these goals, the society has created a conservative and libertarian intellectual network that extends to all levels of the legal community.
+The Federalist Society is a group of libertarians and conservatives interested in the current state of the legal order.
+The Federalist Society promotes the principles that the state exists to preserve freedom, that the separation of powers is central to our constitutional order, and that it is the province of the judiciary to say what the law is, not what it should be.

 We have a thriving chapter at SLS that brings dozens of top practitioners, academics, and federal judges to campus every year.
 We also run reading groups on topics related to the legal order, send students to conferences around the country, and host formal and informal gatherings.
 If you have any questions or are interested in learning more, you can contact us here.

 To hear about our events and other opportunities available to members, join our list-serve here.